alphagov/govuk-design-system/src/components/error-message/index.md

 ### Be consistent

-Use the same message next to the field and in the [error summary](/components/error-summary/) so they:
+Use the same message next to the field and in the [Error summary component](/components/error-summary/) so they:

 - look, sound and mean the same
 - make sense out of context